MadalenaPavao/MadalenaPavao/README.md

 ### Hello there! 👋

-I am Madalena and I am a software developer based in Nice, France.
-I work as an IT consultant and I have spent the last two years working for Amadeus IT Group as C++ and Angular developer.
-Currently I am dedicating myself to improve my skills in Front-End development, namely in Angular and React, as well as in UI/UX design.
+I am Madalena and I am a software developer based in Nice, France 🥖.
+I work as an IT consultant 👩‍💻 and I have spent the last two years working as a full stack developer for clients such as Amadeus, Bombardier/Alstom and Merck.
+I have worked with several programming languages and frameworks such as C++, Angular, Python, Javascript, Typescript and React (well, not a framework 😜).
+I am also interested in UI/UX design, as my goal is to create user-friendly, responsive and accessible applications, and I am working every day to fullfil that goal.

 <hr>